DIR Data Quality Checks

 Determine if Each CT Scanner is Sending Exam Data

 There are several reports that can help you verify your CT scanners are all sending data.
-A good tool to work with is the Dose Information by Exam report.
+A good tool to work with is the Scatterplot Over Time report.
 Run the report with a date range of at least the last three months so that you can review what your CT scanners have been sending since the last Executive Summary report (issued quarterly).
-When the page populates use the Export to Excel button to create a spreadsheet of results and sort them by the columns that contain information about your scanner, such as Institution, Scanner Name and Scanner Model.
-In this manner, you can review the date that each of your scanners sent exam data to the NRDR.
+The scatterplot displays the date each of your scanners sent exam data to the NRDR.
 If any data are missing or if an entire CT scanner’s exam data are not appearing in the report, contact the TRIAD Support Team to troubleshoot potential data transmission problems.